Sound Horizon Independent Constraints on Early Dark Energy: The Role of Supernova Data: Results

-Table~\ref{tab:EDE_NORS} also shows that several of the constraints on the \lcdm\ parameters are prior dominated such as the constraints on $\Omega_bh^2$ and log(10$^{10}A_s$).
-Additionally, the constraints on $\Omega_m$ largely result from the supernova data or prior.
-Overall, these data sets cannot constrain the EDE phenomenology.
-This makes sense as these data naturally have no constraining power on the size of the sound horizon.
-The interesting part of this test is that this lack of constraining power on the EDE phenomenology also leads to poor constraints on \lcdm\ parameters, which in turn allow $H_0$ to shift significantly.
 We note that using additional sound-horizon-independent measurements, such as including full shape BOSS galaxy power spectra as was explored in \citep{smith/etal:2023}, could provide more constraining power of the EDE model parameters.
 We leave this test to potential future analysis, though we expect this test will find similar results to \citep{smith/etal:2023}.
 In the following subsection, we study how combining ACT and \planck\ CMB lensing, supernova, and BBN data with the sound-horizon-dependent data (i.e. CMB and BAO) affects the constraints on EDE model parameters.